Concrete: Properties

 The ingredients affect the strengths of the material.
 Concrete strength values are usually specified as the lower-bound compressive strength of either a cylindrical or cubic specimen as determined by standard test procedures.

-The strengths of concrete is dictated by its function.
+The strengths of concrete are dictated by its function.
 Very low-strength—14 MPa or less—concrete may be used when the concrete must be lightweight.
 Lightweight concrete is often achieved by adding air, foams, or lightweight aggregates, with the side effect that the strength is reduced.
 For most routine uses, 20 to 32 MPa concrete is often used.
 40 MPa concrete is readily commercially available as a more durable, although more expensive, option.
 Higher-strength concrete is often used for larger civil projects.
 Strengths above 40 MPa are often used for specific building elements.
-For example, the lower floor columns of high-rise concrete buildings may use concrete of 80 MPa or more, to keep the size of the columns small.
+For example, the lower-floor columns of high-rise concrete buildings may use concrete of 80 MPa or more, to keep the size of the columns small.
 Bridges may use long beams of high-strength concrete to lower the number of spans required.
 Occasionally, other structural needs may require high-strength concrete.
 If a structure must be very rigid, concrete of very high strength may be specified, even much stronger than is required to bear the service loads.
 Strengths as high as 130 MPa have been used commercially for these reasons.